zkendall/LC-Strategy-Generator/README.md

 # Log #
+<b>December 16, 2013:</b>
+This fall I started a version in C#.
+It is now a bit further along than the Python version.
+Still a lot of work to do though.

 <b>August 6, 2013:</b>
 Redid logging a few days ago and started updating schema to match new data files from Lending Club.